-Acne is the most common skin condition in the United States.
+Acne is the most common skin condition in the United States, and no acne treatment would be complete without Mandelic Acid.

 Retinol is still the gold standard for acne.
 But peeling acids are more common in acne and acne scar treatment.
 And Mandelic Acid is an ingredient worthy of your attention.
 It gets the results of a robust acid but with little to no skin irritation.